A lurking global problem

 - Fast and low on resources: the process must be fast enough and light on disk usage so that it can be run at least once a day.
 As we saw previously, even weekly backups could be insufficient.

 - Automatable: it should be possible to have it run automatically every day.

 - Cheap: we can’t always invest in hardware, servers, service subscriptions, etc.

 Data can be divided into two categories:

 - Public: anything that can be found “out there,” on the market.
-Typically music, movies, programs, etc. As a special case, much of your user settings can be safely marked as “public.”
+Typically music, movies, programs, etc.

 The distinction matters because we are going to store some stuff online, in which case it must be very clear: your private data must be encrypted so that only you can access it with your private key.

 Before getting started, let’s make sure we are on the same page when it comes to basic digital security and privacy requirements.